 Two dredges are operating 24/7 in the Goolwa and Tauwitchere channels.
-At 25 February 2018, a total of approximately 2 700 925 cubic metres of sand had been removed by dredging operations.
+At 11 March 2018, a total of approximately 2 752 358 cubic metres of sand had been removed by dredging operations.

-There are a number of shallow zones in and adjacent to the Murray Mouth, in particular on the Tauwitchere side of the mouth.
+There are a number of shallow zones in and adjacent to the Murray Mouth.
 Mariners should use caution when traversing the mouth area, follow all directions, reduce speed and avoid travelling at low tide.
 Boats equipped with echo sounders should check depths regularly.
 Mariners are reminded that navigation through the Murray Mouth is only permitted during daylight hours and that Exclusion Zones established around the dredging operations are in place to ensure public safety.
 Refer to Notice to Mariners No 42 of 2016 Notice 42